 The white relatives of Millie Durgan Goombi

 have spread to the four winds.
-Millie Died January 14, 1934, at the home of her
+Millie died January 14, 1934, at the home

-daughter Mrs. Lillian Hunt near Mountain View, OK She is buried in the Old
+of her daughter Mrs. Lillian Hunt near Mountain View, OK She is buried

-a large family, nine children, 32 grandchildren and 12 great grandchildren when
+had a large family, nine children, 32 grandchildren and 12 great grandchildren

 she died.
 Her children were: George Goombi; Mrs. Minnie Oybei; Mrs. Lillian